JoseBambora/PersonalProjects/BotDiscord/README.md

 - [JOOQ 3.19.8](https://github.com/jOOQ/jOOQ): Database queries.
 - [SQLite-JDBC 3.45.3.0](https://github.com/xerial/sqlite-jdbc): SQLite connections.

+## Configuration Steps

+In addition to downloading the necessary libraries, you need to create a configuration file to set up the bot.
+This file is located at *files/config/config.txt* and uses a simple key-value format.
+Each parameter is explained within the file as an example.

+## Future Work

+This project has potential for future growth, for example, with AI integration so that the bot can also make predictions and send event messages (e.g., when a team scores a goal, the bot will send a message to a specific Discord channel).
+Additionally, more sports/modalities could be added to the bot.

 ## Notes
 - Unfortunately, this is not the real version that the bot is using since running the bot 24/7 would incur costs.
 However, the *no server* version is based on this version.
 - All the code is documented.
 - All features were developed by myself.
+- All the messages/responses are written in portuguese, since SC Braga is a portuguese team.